rebeccawilliams/rebeccawilliams.us/_posts/2015-04-30-Concernsandcaveats.md

 ---
 layout: post
 title: Concerns and caveats
-description: "Concerns and caveats from 'The Media Industry Prefers Penis' that I'd like to see more often."
+description: "Concerns and caveats that I'd like to see more often."
 categories: articles
 date: 2015-04-30
 ---

-#### I love this:
+### From ["The Media Industry Prefers Penis" by Paul Ford](https://medium.com/message/the-words-the-media-industry-prefers-5d33e5b021e0) I love this:

 **4. Concerns and caveats**